podium-lib/podium-lib.github.io/docs/api/podlet.md

 ### .js(options)

-Sets a relative or absolute URL to a JavaScript asset for the Podlet.
+Sets a relative or absolute URL to a JavaScript asset for the podlet.

 When a value is set it will be internally kept and used when the podlet instance is serialized into a manifest JSON string.
 The value will also be